Mike Moustakas Player Props: Rockies vs. Marlins

-After hitting .267 with a double, a home run, two walks and five RBI in his past 10 games, Mike Moustakas and the Colorado Rockies take on the Miami Marlins (who will start Eury Perez) at 8:40 PM ET on Tuesday.
+On Wednesday, Mike Moustakas (.267 batting average in his past 10 games, with a double, a home run, two walks and five RBI) and the Colorado Rockies face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 8:40 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Rangers.
+In his previous appearance, he went 1-for-3 with an RBI against the Rangers.

 Mike Moustakas Game Info & Props vs. the Marlins